wong-hl/projEuler/README.md

 # projEuler
 Using Poject Euler problems to get to grips with Rust

+In the table belows, the problems have been listed in order of completion and not by the problem number.

 | Problem Number | Title                       | Solved? | Is solution brute force? | Additional Notes                                                                                                                                                                  |
 |----------------|-----------------------------|:---------:|:--------------------------:|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|